When opening a company in the Czech Republic

 – this being the key economic sectors of the country.
 However, it is important to know that relevant business prospects can be obtained in other fields, such as software development and information technologies.

-For other details related to opening a company in Czech Republic
+For other details related to opening a company in the Czech Republic

 , you may contact our local specialists in company formation